 Meet the team

-Russell is currently a Council Member of the New Forest Association and has previously served as a Secretary of State appointed member of the New Forest National Park Authority.
+Russell is currently Manager of England's Curlew Recovery Partnership and a Council Member of the New Forest Association; he has previously served as a Secretary of State appointed member of the New Forest National Park Authority.
 He is also a former editor of the Hampshire Bird Report and chair of the Seabird Group of UK and Ireland.
-He has previous experience of designing and delivering ambitious wildlife surveys and 'citizen science' programmes, including the SeaWatch SW programme from 2007-11 that generated 5000 hours of marine wildlife data.
-He has also undertaken survey work on endangered species such as Balearic Shearwater and Nightjar for UK government agencies and conservation bodies.
+Russell has previous experience of designing and delivering ambitious wildlife surveys and 'citizen science' projects, e.g. SeaWatch SW, and has undertaken survey work on endangered species including Balearic Shearwater and Nightjar for UK government agencies and conservation bodies.

 Prior to moving to Wild New Forest on a full-time basis, Russell enjoyed a productive 20-year career as a marine scientist based at the National Oceanography Centre (NOC) in Southampton, culminating in two years as NOC Associate Director for Government, International and Public Engagement.
 He retains Senior Visiting Fellow status at the NOC, and is also Honorary Professor of Ocean and Earth Science at University of Southampton.

 Marcus is a trustee of Hampshire Ornithological Society (HOS), and is currently chair of the HOS scientific committee, a member of the HOS rare bird panel, and a species writer for the Hampshire Bird Report and the recent Hampshire Bird Atlas.
 He is a licensed British Trust for Ornithology (BTO) ringer (A permit), with a training endorsement and four current trainees.
 In addition, Marcus is involved in New Forest surveys for organisations such as Butterfly Conservation and BTO, and has published articles on iconic New Forest species such as Firecrest and Hawfinch in the Hampshire Bird Report.